 What Is The Fourth Turning?

-Each cycle typically lasts around 80-100 years ― a unit of time that the ancients called the saeculum ― and consists of four “Turnings” which typically last around 20-25 years.
-Each Turning is marked by a profound shift in how people feel about themselves, the culture, the nation and the future.
+Each cycle spans the length of a long human life, typically around 80-100 years ― a unit of time that the ancients called the saeculum ― and consists of four Turnings which typically last around 20-25 years.

 “The reward of the historian is to locate patterns that recur over time and to discover the natural rhythms of social experience.” ― William Strauss & Neil Howe